Set Current Location

 Built in 1858, the Observatory operated until the 1980s and gained an international reputation for its work.
 This elegant, sandstone complex is now part of the Powerhouse Museum.
 The permanent exhibition, by the light of the southern stars', is highly informative while there is also a temporary exhibition programme and associated events.
 On a clear night, the stars and planets are visible through a telescope and can be accessed via guided tours every evening throughout the year.
 Bookings are essential for this family-oriented activity.
 Admission price varies depending on time of day.

 The controversial but decidedly beautiful sail-like roofs of Sydney's most recognizable icon glisten against the backdrop of Sydney Harbour.
 The Sydney Opera House was constructed over a fourteen-year period and caused an opera’s worth of drama.
 Danish architect Jorn Utzon has reportedly never laid eyes on his masterpiece, as he resigned in 1966 due to political difficulties and construction delays.
 The now world-renowned architectural wonder stands as an unmissable icon of Sydney's cultural landscape.
 It houses among other small venues, the Joan Sutherland Theatre, the Utzon Room and a grand Concert Hall.
-It also has an impressive yearly program of up to 3000 contemporary and classical performances, and is a truly memorable place to take in theatre, opera and ballet.
-Various guided tours take visitors behind the scenes and into the establishment’s many interesting rooms.
+It also has an impressive yearly program of up to 3000 contemporary and classical performances, and is a striking cultural sanctuary to take in theater, opera and ballet.
+Riveting guided tours take visitors behind the scenes and into the establishment’s many interesting rooms.